Bondoukou

 Bondoukou (var.
 Bonduku, Bontuku) is a city in northeastern Ivory Coast, 420 km northeast of Abidjan.
 It is the seat of both Zanzan District and Gontougo Region.
 It is also a commune and the seat of and a sub-prefecture of Bondoukou Department.

 Bondoukou is situated near the border with Ghana, just across the border from the Ghanaian town of Sampa.
 The city lies at the junction of the main A1 highway, with roads to Sorobango to the north and Ghana to the east.

 History

+Founding

+The area that would become Boundoukou was originally inhabited by the Gbin, Loro and Nafana clans.
+The town was founded by Soninke Wangara merchants (the ancestors of the Dyula people) in the mid 18th century shortly before or immediately following the destruction of Bighu at the hands of the Ashanti Empire.